 October 23-31 National Red Ribbon Week (Drug- Free America)

 National Depression Awareness Month Resources:

-- Making Sense of Mental Health (High School level)
+- Making sense of Mental Health (lesson Plans)

 - Peer-to-Peer Depression Campaign

 - Lesson Plans & Discussion Guides (scroll down to Depression, Mental Health and Suicide)

 - Self-Image lesson plans (Scroll down to self-Image)